-- 9. Provide Attachment describing how the school leadership team will support operational execution. - 10.
-Provide narrative or evidence illustrating the staffing model, performance metrics, and the school's plan for supporting all operational needs of the school, including but not limited to those listed below.

-- 11. In this space and in the finances section, demonstrate how you will fund the provision of the services below which you are requesting approval to implement. - i.
-Transportation: Describe your plans for providing student transportation.
-If the school will not provide transportation, please identify how the school will ensure that this does serve as a barrier to enrollment or ongoing attendance. - ii.
+- 9. Provide Attachment 6 describing how the school leadership team will support operational execution. - 10.
+Provide narrative or evidence illustrating the staffing model, performance metrics, and the school's plan for supporting all operational needs of the school, including but not limited to those listed below. - 11.
+In this space and in the finances section, demonstrate how you will fund the provision of the services below which you are requesting approval to implement. - i.
 Food Service: Outline your plans for providing food service at the school, including whether and how you will be your own school food authority or will contract with another provider.
-If the school will not provide food service, please identify how the school will ensure that this does serve as a barrier to enrollment or ongoing attendance. - iii.
-Facilities maintenance (including janitorial and landscape maintenance) - iv.
-Safety and security (include any plans for onsite security personnel) - v.
-Other services - 12.
-Technology: Outline the technology infrastructure and support mechanisms across your school, staff, and teachers.
-Your outline should include but not be limited to reliable and secure wide area networking, local area networking (e.g., wireless and cables), hardware (e.g., personal computing devices, servers, telephony, storage, routers, switches), technology policies and procedures, device management, and end user support, including the management of user rights and privileges. - 13.
-Student Information Management: Timely communication of accurate student information is critical for payments to schools, compliance, and performance monitoring.
+If the school will not provide food service, please identify how the school will ensure that this does serve as a barrier to enrollment or ongoing attendance.

+ii.
+Facilities maintenance (including janitorial and landscape maintenance)

+iii.
+Safety and security (include any plans for onsite security personnel)

+iv.
+Other services

+12. Technology: Outline the technology infrastructure and support mechanisms across your school, staff, and teachers.
+Your outline should include but not be limited to reliable and secure wide area networking, local area networking (e.g., wireless and cables), hardware (e.g., personal computing devices, servers, telephony, storage, routers, switches), technology policies and procedures, device management, and end user support, including the management of user rights and privileges.

+13. Student Information Management: Timely communication of accurate student information is critical for payments to schools, compliance, and performance monitoring.
 Please describe how you will manage student information using the statewide Infinite Campus system, and how you will build capacity around the use of the software in order to independently maintain the system.
-Detail the staff members who will enter data along with the project manager who will commit to trainings and regularly monitor student information for accuracy. - 14.
-Data Security: SPCSA charter schools record, generate and consume data that falls under strict requirements for security, privacy, and retention (including FERPA and recent legislation related to the protection of personally identifiable information (PII)).
-Describe the systems and procedures you will implement in order to ensure you are compliant with these obligations. - 15.
-Provide, as an Attachment\\\\, a detailed operational execution plan which discusses the planning and provision of these and other essential operational services in greater detail.
+Detail the staff members who will enter data along with the project manager who will commit to trainings and regularly monitor student information for accuracy.

+14. Data Security: SPCSA charter schools record, generate and consume data that falls under strict requirements for security, privacy, and retention (including FERPA and recent legislation related to the protection of personally identifiable information (PII)).
+Describe the systems and procedures you will implement in order to ensure you are compliant with these obligations.

+15. Provide, as an Attachment\\\, a detailed operational execution plan which discusses the planning and provision of these and other essential operational services in greater detail.